aviaviavi/talks/intro-to-parsers-2019-02/PITCHME.md

 ### Haskell's solution: parser combinators

-Tiny little parsing functions that you can use to build up your own parsers
+- Small parsing functions that you can use to build up your own parsers

-For this talk, we'll be using the MegaParsec library.
+- For this talk, we'll be using the MegaParsec library.

 ---

 ### Some terminology

-- Stream: The sequence of information we're trying to parse
+- *Stream*: The sequence of information we're trying to parse
-- Token: A single element of the stream
+- *Token*: A single element of the stream
-- Lexeme: A logical collection of tokens, like a word and the following spaces
+- *Lexeme*: A logical collection of tokens, like a word and the following spaces

 ---